jianshu93/parahmm/docs/index.md

 3. Three algorithms have different data access patterns, algorithms need to consider data locality.

 ## Background
 Hidden Markov model contains a Markov chain of hidden states and their emisstion to observations.
 The network example is shown below.
 Notice that Markov property assumes that a state is only dependent on its direct predecessor state.
-And this is the premises of hidden markov model.
+And this is the premises of Hidden Markov Model.
 ![GitHub Logo](Concepts.png)
 *Figure 1.
-Concepts and data structure for hidden markov model*
+Concepts and data structure for Hidden Markov Model*

-The main data structures for Hidden markov models are two matrixs storing the transition probability between hidden states and emission probability from hidden states to observations.
+The main data structures for Hidden Markov Models are two matrixs storing the transition probability between hidden states and emission probability from hidden states to observations.
 The main operations on these two matrixs are from the calculation of alpha in forward algorithm, lambda in viterbi alogrithm and beta in backward algorithm.
 All computations of these three variables are similar.
 So We takes alpha as an example.
 ![GitHub Logo](alphaTable.png)
 *Figure 2.
 Dynamic programming of alpha table computation*